 When To Choose Engineered Hardwood Floors

 Once installed, an engineered wood floor can be difficult to distinguish from a solid plank floor.
-But believe me, even a trained eye can be fooled as often as not.
+Even a trained eye can be fooled as often as not.
 Even though both types of wood floors bring the look of natural wood into a home, they are very different.

 Engineered wood floors behave a little differently than plank floors do; they tend to be easier to install and they’re usually less expensive than solid planks.